loebi-ch/jquery-clock-timepicker/README.md

 If true, the clock time picker is not shown on Desktop version.
 *default: false*

+- **onAdjust**
+Called when the time value is been adjusting.
+Compared to onChange this function is called each time when the value is changing, also while dragging the time selector...
+*default: function(newValue, oldValue) {}*

 - **onChange**
 Called when the time value has been changed.
+This function is called when the input field is loosing its focus.
 *default: function(newValue, oldValue) {}*

 - **onClose**